imagej/imagej.github.io/pages/Jython_Scripting_Examples.md

-Then open the [Fiji Updater](Fiji_Updater "wikilink"), push the "Manage update sites" at the bottom left of the dialog, and install the [FFMPEG](https://fiji.sc/~schindelin/ffmpeg-plugins/) plugin by {% include person content='TODO' %}
+Then open the [Fiji Updater](Fiji_Updater "wikilink"), push the "Manage update sites" at the bottom left of the dialog, and install the [FFMPEG](https://fiji.sc/~schindelin/ffmpeg-plugins/) plugin by {% include person content='Schindelin' %}

 `by ticking its checkbox, as `[`explained``   ``in``   ``more`` ``detail`` ``here`](How_to_follow_a_3rd_party_update_site "wikilink")`.`

-See also the Java source code for the {% include github content='TODO'
+See also the Java source code for the {% include github repo='fiji' tag='8164ae68' path='native/FFMPEG\_IO/plugin/src/main/java/fiji/ffmpeg/IO.java' label='IO' %}
-%}

 `class from the `[`FFMPEG``   ``plugin``   ``source``   ``code`` ``site`](https://github.com/fiji/fiji/tree/8164ae68/native/FFMPEG_IO/plugin/src/main/java/fiji/ffmpeg/)`.`